Infield fly and interference call loom large during 1st inning of Yankees-Angels game

 Second base umpire Vic Carapazza ruled that Soto interfered with Neto, leading to the second out.

+Neto also agreed that Soto wasn't trying to interfere.
+It was just bad timing.

+“There was no intention for me to get in his way or him to get in my way, the play just happened and I was trying to catch the ball,” Neto said.
+“It just got a little behind me.
+The umpire said every big league shortstop catches that ball.
+I was trying to catch it and he happened to be there.”

-Manager Aaron Boone came out to argue the call and was ejected by Carapazza.
-It is Boone's third ejection of the season and 36th of his career.
+Boone came out to argue the call and was ejected by Carapazza.
+It was Boone's third ejection of the season and 36th of his career.

 Tyler Anderson and the Angels got out of the inning unscathed when Alex Verdugo grounded out.